amadeus4dev/developer-guides/docs/developer-tools/rest-to-graphql-export.md

 ## Access the generated schema

-The schema is now created as schema.graphql.
+The schema is now created as `schema.graphql`.
 For the City Search API, the contents will appear like this:

 ```ts
 type Query {